-Art & Soul is the The Arts Council of Indianapolis celebration of Black History Month through a series of daily performances and events.
-Performances are daily, Tuesday-Saturday.
-While this event is normally held in the Indianapolis Artsgarden annually in February, this year Art & Soul has been postponed until June 2022 due to Covid-19 concerns.
+Art & Soul is The Arts Council of Indianapolis’ celebration of Black History Month.
+This series of daily performances and events are held Tuesday-Saturday.
+This event is in the Indianapolis Artsgarden annually in February.
 Stay tuned for more details on the Art & Soul website.
 For a calendar or performances, visit the Arts Council of Indianapolis website.

 Plan a Valentine’s Day date night at one of these Indianapolis locations.